 Essentially, to create a fully distinguishable name, you must change the name itself, not just the syntax.
 If you don’t want to scrap your name completely but need to distinguish it, try adding letters/words, spelling out numerals, rearranging words, using unique spellings, or finding synonyms.
 Any of these will make your name unique while keeping it fairly similar to your original idea.

-What you do next depends entirely on what your goal.
+What you do next depends entirely on what your goal is.
 If you’re checking for name availability and your name is free in Ohio, you can proceed to reserve it and use it on your Articles of Organization.

 Once you’ve discovered that your perfect business name is available, you might want to place a hold on it while you prepare to start your LLC.
 If so, you can file a name reservation and pay a $39 fee, which gives you exclusive rights to that name for 180 days.
 However, if you’re ready to start your business right away, you’re better off simply using the name on your Articles of Organization, as this will automatically register it.